minaoar/library-version-wise-opinion-extration/CONTRIBUTING.md

 it would be highly appreciated.

 ### Contributing Source Code
+Before contributing to source code, please sign the [Contributor License Agreement](https://github.com/minaoar/library-version-wise-opinion-extration/blob/main/Contributor_License_Agreement.md) and send a copy to the email address of this project owner.

 To make changes to project's code base, you need to fork then clone the GitHub repository and build the project from source.
 You'll need to make sure that you have a development environment consisting of a Python distribution